 - While living indoors, provide your pig with a space of their own and pig proof your house as you would for a toddler.
 A tent or sleeping box are popular options for indoor pig owners.

 - You can easily potty train your pig to use a litter box or go outside like you would a dog but do not use treats as a reward.
-Praise is all your pig needs for potty time.
+Praise is all your pig needs for a potty time.

 - Provide your pig with an indoor rooting box with large river pebbles and a treat to make him move the rocks around and find the treat.